Drug Free Communities Support Program (DFCSP)

 The adolescent brain is rapidly developing and is more vulnerable to alcohol and drugs than adult brains, which increases young people’s chances of developing a substance use disorder.
 What is Prevention explains that prevention is about delaying the onset of first use, or pushing it back as long as possible in order to protect young brains.

 The Drug-Free Communities Support Program (DFCSP) is the nation’s leading effort to mobilize communities to prevent youth substance use.
-In 2023, the Wayne County Recovery Coalition (WCRC) was awarded a DFCSP to address youth substance misuse related to alcohol, fentanyl, nicotine (by way of vaping), and prescription drugs.
-The DFC Support Program has two goals:
+In 2023, Share Health Southeast Georgia, on behalf of the Wayne County Recovery Coalition (WCRC), was awarded the Drug Free Communities Support Program (DFCSP) to address youth prevention and substance misuse.
+This funding from the Centers for Disease Control and Prevention allows the WCRC to now place greater emphasis on youth substance use prevention, focusing on alcohol, nicotine, and prescription drugs.
+As a DFCSP, the Coalition works to prevent and reduce substance misuse among youth by addressing the two DFCSP goals:

 • Establish and strengthen collaboration among communities, public, and private non-profit agencies, as well as federal, state, local, and tribal governments to support the efforts of the Wayne County Recovery Coalitions to prevent and reduce substance abuse among youth (individuals 18 years of age and younger).